 Vegetarian lunches can be especially tricky when you're looking for something easy and healthy.
 The good news is that there are plenty of ways to go meatless at this meal while keeping prep simple and still meeting your protein needs.

-Getting enough protein is especially important if you're trying to lose weight, according to a December 2019 meta-analysis published in Advances in Nutrition.
-The review found that when we're cutting calories to lose weight, we should actually eat more than the Recommended Daily Allowances of this macronutrient (1.3 grams per kilogram of body weight, instead of 0.8 grams) because it helps us maintain lean body mass, which is often lost as part of overall weight loss.
+Getting enough protein is especially important if you're trying to lose weight, according to a December 2019 meta-analysis in Advances in Nutrition.
+The review found when we're cutting calories to lose weight, we should actually eat more than the recommended daily allowances (RDAs) of this macronutrient (1.3 grams per kilogram of body weight, instead of 0.8 grams) because it helps us maintain lean body mass, which is often lost as part of overall weight loss.
 Lean body mass (aka muscle) helps maintain our metabolism, which is a definite win when you're trying to shed pounds.

 So what are some high-protein, meat-free meals you can enjoy?
 We've got you covered with these five vegetarian lunch recipes — all with at least 14 grams of protein per serving.